Quasi-steady aerodynamics predicts the dynamics of flapping locomotion: Introduction

-Flapping locomotion is widespread among flying and swimming animals such as birds, insects, bats, and fish, all of which propel through fluids using oscillating wings or fins.
-Given its ubiquity and the potential for biomimetic propulsion systems, there has been significant interest over recent decades in understanding the relevant fluid dynamical mechanisms.
-Actively propelled flight as well as unsteady motions of bodies passively falling under gravity have been extensively studied through laboratory experiments \citep{birch2003influence, sane2001aerodynamics, andersen2005unsteady, dickson2004effect, huang2013experimental, li2022centre, vandenberghe2004symmetry}, computational fluid dynamics (CFD) simulations \citep{sun2002unsteady, pesavento2004falling, wang2004unsteady, andersen2005unsteady, pohly2018quasi}, and mathematical modeling \citep{sane2002aerodynamic, birch2003influence, dickson2004effect, andersen2005analysis, andersen2005unsteady, pesavento2006unsteady, hu2014motion, nakata2015cfd, li2022centre, shyy2010recent, ansari2006aerodynamic, pohly2018quasi, wang2016insect, Pomerenk_Ristroph_2025}.
 A major thrust of this line of research aims to use the fluid dynamical effects identified in experiments and simulations to inform mathematical models of the fluid forces.
 Quasi-steady models (QSMs) in particular express the instantaneous force in terms of the dynamical state of the wing, i.e. its speed and angle of attack, much in the style of conventional lift-drag aerodynamics.
 Their advantage is the ease and speed in providing predictions in comparison to experiments and CFD simulations, for which it remains challenging to accurately and efficiently assess a wide range of conditions and parameters \citep{sane2002aerodynamic, pohly2018quasi, wang2016insect}.
 The disadvantage of QSMs is the loss of accuracy associated with neglecting inherently unsteady effects, which refer to fundamentally time-dependent phenomena associated with the development of the flow field, including vortex generation and shedding and interactions of the wing with its wake flows.
-These effects are prevalent at the intermediate Reynolds numbers ($Re = 10$ to $10^5$) relevant to animal locomotion and for which the combined actions of viscous and inertial flow effects present challenges to modeling.
+These effects are prevalent at the intermediate Reynolds numbers relevant to animal locomotion and for which the combined actions of viscous and inertial flow effects present challenges to modeling \citep{wang2005dissecting, vogel2008modes, klotsa2019above}.

 Despite their significant approximations and simplifications, QSMs have demonstrated surprising successes for some problems involving locomotion and motion through fluids.
 Insect flight is a notable example that defied early attempts to account for the forces during hovering using conventional lift-drag estimates but which was later shown to be well described by more elaborate QSMs that included effects such as delayed stall and rotational lift \citep{sane2003aerodynamics, ansari2006aerodynamic, shyy2010recent, sane2002aerodynamic, liu2005simulation, bergou2010fruit, ristroph2010discovering, ristroph2011paddling, ristroph2013active}.
 Similarly, the dynamics of the ``falling paper problem'' involving the passive motions of a falling card, including unsteady motions such as fluttering and tumbling as well as steady gliding, have been reproduced by QSMs that include added mass and dynamic center of pressure \citep{andersen2005analysis, andersen2005unsteady, pesavento2006unsteady, wang2012unsteady, huang2013experimental, hu2014motion, nakata2015cfd, li2022centre, Pomerenk_Ristroph_2025}.
 These successes motivate questions about which other flow-structure interaction phenomena might be brought under the purview of QSMs, and in particular whether flapping-based propulsion is amenable to such a treatment.